Architecture

 • Your Binder Service

-• Include the Rust code generated from AIDL to create your service.
+• Implement the generated trait interface to create your service logic.

-• Use rsbinder::hub to register your service with the HUB and wait for client requests.
+• Register your service with the HUB using hub::add_service().

 • Binder Client

-• rsbinder provides rsb_hub, a service manager for Linux.
+• rsbinder provides rsb_hub, a service manager for Linux environments.

-• On Android, no additional work is required since the Android service manager is already running.
+• On Android, integrates with the existing Android service manager seamlessly.